Save money and improve performance by carefully managing your time-series data

 If you’re an existing user, you have access to all of the above functionality automatically, assuming you’re running the latest version.
 Need to update?
 See our documentation for upgrade instructions.

-From there, join our Slack community to ask questions and meet other time-series data enthusiasts around the world (you’ll find me, Timescale engineers, and our amazing community members active in all channels).
+From there, join our Slack community to ask questions and meet other time-series data enthusiasts around the world (you’ll find other developer advocates, Timescale engineers, and our amazing community members active in all channels).